 |Malicious scripts||Security Center detects whether the system services of your assets are attacked or

-modified by using malicious scripts.
+modified by malicious scripts.
 If potential script attacks are detected, Security

 Center generates alerts.

 Malicious scripts are classified into file-based scripts and fileless scripts.
 After an attacker gains control over a server, the attacker uses scripts for additional attacks.
-For example, the attacker may insert mining programs and webshells, and add administrator accounts.
+For example, the attacker may insert mining programs and webshells, or add administrator accounts to your system.
 Programming languages of malicious scripts include Bash, Python, Perl, PowerShell, Batch, and VBScript.

 |K8s Abnormal Behavior||Security Center monitors the security status of running containers in a Kubernetes

 cluster.
-This allows you to detect security risks and attacker intrusion in a timely
+This allows you to detect security risks and intrusions at the earliest opportunity.

 Log on to the Security Center console and click Settings in the left-side navigation pane.
-In the K8s Threat Detection section of the General tab, you can turn on Threat Detection to allow Security Center to detect the container cluster errors.
-For more information, see Threat detection for Kubernetes containers.
+In the K8s Threat Detection section of the General tab, you can turn on Threat Detection to allow Security Center to detect the exceptions of Kubernetes clusters.
+For more information, see Use threat detection on Kubernetes containers.

 |Trusted exception||Security Center detects whether your system processes have been modified and whether exceptions occur when you start the system.|